xiix0/scam/README.md

-You are going to have a new love affair.
+You will have long and healthy life.